Financial Steps for Each Decade of Your Life

 Discuss Finances With Your Parents and Children

 In this decade, it’s important to make sure that you’re preparing your children for financial stability as they grow, while also ensuring that your parents have a financial plan in place.
-Investing in life insurance for yourself and your parents is a smart idea.
+Learning how life insurance works and shopping for coverage for you and your parents is also a good idea.
 Create a savings account for your children and provide a way for them to start saving a small amount each month to get into the habit of smart financial choices.

 If you have a little extra cash or time, spend it giving back to the community through mentoring, volunteering or cash donations.
 Charitable contributions are tax deductible, so keep track of any financial donations you make.